 2. Improving Driver Behavior

-Furthermore, other bad driving behaviors, such as hard cornering, hard acceleration, hard braking, etc. also consume extra fuel.
+Furthermore, other poor driving practices, such as hard cornering, hard acceleration, hard braking, etc. also consume extra fuel.

 3. Minimizing Idling